 Step 35 > I like it when clients push.
 Though I may cry and moan to myself at the time, more often than not, we end up with a better solution.
 That said, in this case, I personally prefer the interim solution, but then I’m not paying the bill.

 Logo design is legalized gambling.
 When I take on a project I don’t know if it will take eight hours or five days.
 In fact what I’ve shown you here is the tip of the iceberg.
-To the right, in PDF form, is a summary of some of the many iterations of the logo.
+Above, in PDF form, is a summary of some of the many iterations of the logo.

 Though it is a challenge from all sides, there is nothing quite so exciting for a designer than discovering, developing, and implementing an image that becomes the visual representation of an entire organization.